ZVK/youtube-trending-videos-scraper/README.md

-## Youtube Trending Videos Scraper
+## Youtube Videos Scraper

-This is a Python scraper for YouTube's feed of videos that are trending.
+This is a Python scraper for collecting urls any YouTube page.

 ## Contents